 4.202.
 Interested parties who are to be involved in and consulted on nuclear or radiological emergency preparedness and response should be identified during the preparedness stage.
-Special attention should be given to a diverse and balanced representation among the recognized interested parties, including individuals with special needs and different backgrounds.
+Special

 4.203.
 Mechanisms to involve and consult with relevant interested parties should be developed to allow for understanding the complexity of the community, recognizing the community's capabilities and needs, fostering a relationship with community leaders, building and maintaining partnerships and empowering local actions.
 The actual involvement of different interested parties will depend on the actual situation (type of emergency, source involved, consequences expected), the scale of the emergency expected and the phase of the emergency.